 Minimizes Pressure Ulcers

-This is the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers, which are also referred to as bed sores, are routinely the result of residents staying in one position for too long.
-Better nursing protocols limits the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percent of residents who sustained a pressure ulcer.
+Pressure ulcers are considered to be a barometer of the quality of nursing care .
+Pressure ulcers, which are also referred to as bed sores, are often caused by residents staying in one position for too long.

 Minimizes Serious Falls